AlistairBoettiger/Protocols/OligoPaintHybe.md

 ### OligoPaint Protocol
 1. Plate cells on polylysine coated coverslips
 2. allow cells ~1hr to attach
+3. Wash twice with 1x PBS to remove media and unattached cells
 3. Fix cells 10' in 5% PFA
-4. wash out PFA in PBT
+4. wash out PFA in 1x PBS
 5. Incubate for 10’ in 1X PBS + 0.5% v/v Triton X-100 at RT
 6. Incubate for 2’ in 1X PBS at RT
 7. Incubate for 30’ in 1X PBS + 20% v/v glycerol